Visual effects (VFX)

 At school or college:

-You can take A-levels or Highers in art, art and design, graphic design, computing or computer science, maths, physics, and graphic communication.
-Or you might want to take any of the following Level 3 vocational qualifications:
+You can take A-levels or Highers in fine art, art and design, graphic design, film studies or computing.
+Or you might want to take a level 3 vocational qualification in one of those subjects.
+Look at what your local college offers such as:

 Get an apprenticeship: